pschragger/IOT_Tutorials_for_VU/WIFI_ROUTER_SETUP_tutorial/README.md

 ![router setup](./img/Router_setup_image.png)

-## Check in your changes to your tutorial using
+### a.
+Check in your changes to your tutorial using

 Find the files that you modified or added using